Cherbourg raid: Background

-Since 1757, the policy of the British government to use their naval superiority to launch raids against the French coast, to act as a diversion - drawing French forces and resources away from Germany where Britain's allies Prussia, Hanover and Brunswick were under severe pressure.
-In Autumn 1757, a British expedition to Rochefort had captured an offshore island, but not made an effort to capture the town.
-In 1758, the Duke of Brunswick asked the British to put this policy into action as his Allied force was being pushed back.
-A large naval and military force was assembled in southern England under the direction of George Anson, the First Lord of the Admiralty.
-In June 1758, the British had launched a Raid on St Malo.
-Following the perceived success of this, a further raid was planned, and it was announced that Prince Edward, the younger brother of the Prince of Wales would accompany the expedition.
+From 1757 the British government used its naval superiority to launch raids against the French coast, intended as a diversion to draw French forces and resources away from Germany, where Britain's allies Prussia, Hanover and Brunswick were under severe pressure.
+In autumn 1757 a British expedition to Rochefort had captured an offshore island but made no attempt on the town.
+In 1758 the Duke of Brunswick asked the British to renew the policy as his allied force was being pushed back, and a large naval and military force was assembled in southern England under the direction of George Anson, the First Lord of the Admiralty.
+In June 1758 the British launched a Raid on St Malo, and following its perceived success a further raid was planned; it was announced that Prince Edward, younger brother of the Prince of Wales, would accompany the expedition.